OpsCompass/docs/install/manual_aws_install.md

   * Alternative: Admin Access (and ability to create a role) in the account(s) to be scanned.
 Limited to the accounts that the Admin role has permissions to.

-## General Overview
+## General Overview:
 OpsCompass can begin compliance analysis and drift detection on your company’s environment during one half-hour call with only a few basic requirements to get connected.
 First, a user needs to be created in AWS.
 Additionally, the user needs to set up Cloud Trail, create an S3 Bucket, add CloudWatch with specific rules and targets.

-## Manual Instructions for Adding AWS Organizations
+## Manual Instructions for Adding AWS Organizations:
 * Set up Cloud Trail and name it: `OpsCompass-Trail`
   * Note: Cloud Trail should be setup in the `us-east-1 (N. Virginia)` region